Severson-Group/eMach/docs/source/SPM_Analyzers/SPM_structural_analyzer.rst

 Model Background
 ****************

 The analyzer models the SPM rotor as a series of concentric cylinders, shown in the figure below.
 The rotor is assumed to have four regions of varying material: a shaft, rotor back iron, magnets, and a sleeve.
 The sleeve is designed with an undersized fit in order to provide the compressive force on the rotor.
+In addition to the compressive force from the sleeve, loading due to thermal expansion is also considered.

 .. figure:: ./Images/RotorConfig.svg
    :alt: Trial1